Lolette Payot: Biography

 By 1943, Payot had begun to play tournaments again.
 In August 1945, she won the singles title at the French championships.
 The title, however, isn't recognized by the Fédération Française de Tennis and the International Tennis Federation.

 Payot continued to work as a coach and as a secretary at Montchoisi tennis club until 1982.
-She died at an age of 77 in February 1988.
+She died at the age of 77 in February 1988.